INTRODUCTORY SLIDE SHOW – A four slide presentation about how this website works.

 Risk Reward With the Contractor Subcontractor Relationship

 There is only so much profit in a contract.
-So the question is, who gets this profit.
+Thus, the question is, who gets this profit.
 Naturally, both the contractor and subcontractor want the profit associated with the subcontractor’s part of the contract.
 On the other side of the equation is the risk aspect of getting the work done.
 There are a multitude of risks involved including weather, engineering, site conditions and timing.
 Thus, there is give and take between the two parties and this is part of the contractor subcontractor relationship that both parties need to understand and accept the basic give and takes.
 Let’s start out with profit.

 A typical project contract will have around 25 to 30% of profit built in to cover the contractor’s overhead and the final net profit.
 Thus the contract’s profit far exceeds the contractor’s net profit as a function of the contractor’s overhead issues.
 For a contractor, overhead issues are mostly insurance, logistics, office administration and employee benefits driven.
 The contractor’s actual net profit from his business is driven mostly by the respective sub industry of construction (commercial, residential, or industrial) the company functions within and their respective access to resources to get the work done.